 If you use a Whippet bus, then they have their own price structure (which doesn't seem to be easily available!)
 Dayrider and other Stagecoach tickets will not be accepted.
 You can be caught out by this if you have a Stagecoach Dayrider ticket, then try to use a Whippet bus.
 Multibus ticket will work for both Stagecoach and Whippet bus.

-If you are over 60, you can apply for a bus pass which will let you travel free on all buses after 9.30am.
+If you are over the pensionable age applicable to a woman (irrespective of whether you are male or female), you can apply for a bus pass which will let you travel free on all buses after 9.30am.